wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 :class-container: answers
 :open:
 1. Boxplots display distributions, i.e., a large collection of measurements.
 Boxes indicate the first and third quartile (i.e., 25% of the data falls below the box, 25% above the box) and a line indicates the median.
 The whiskers typically extend to 1.5x the range between the first and third quartile.
 Individual points indicate "outliers", i.e., measurements which fall outside this range.
-2. Mostly high in blood and bone tissues, specifically in ALL and Ewings sarcoma.
-Low in blood for AML and chronic diseases (CLL, CML) and in bone for the other sarcomas.
+2. Mostly high in blood and bone tissues, specifically in T-cell leukemia/lymphoma, mature T and NK neoplasms (blood) and Ewings sarcoma (bone).
+Low in blood for B-cell leukemia/lymphoma and Hodgkin lymphoma and in bone for the other sarcomas.
 And yes, more or less; BCL11B is involved in T-cell tumors, not B-cell ones (UniProt actually lists this).
 It seems to be a B-cell tumor _repressor_, so low expression indicates disease.
-3. Expression is highest in bone cancer (sample SKNMC) and leukemia (SUPT11).
+3. Expression is highest in Ewing sarcoma (sample NCCES1C1) followed by mature T and NK lymphoma (SUPT11) and T-cell leukemia/lymphoma (PF382).
 4. In leukemia and lung cancer samples (top right).
 5. Correlated expression in leukemia and bone cancer.
 In both cases, both genes clearly have a much higher expression for the particular disease than in other cell types/diseases.
 6. Differential expression between lymphomas/leukemias vs. most other diseases.
 This makes sense: the GeneCard for RHOH describes a role in leukemias and lymphomas.